Updated May 2019

 Depending on who is running the fundraiser (ie the school or the P&C) the credit can be used by the school to purchase supplies for the studies, to top up craft consumables or purchase new equipment for various classrooms.
 Alternatively, the credit could be use to buy toys which might then be used as prizes or in raffles hampers to raiser further money at fetes and events during the year.

 Every school will have a different experience with this fundraiser, depending on how many times it has been done before and how early it is promoted within the school.
 For maximum success you would need to let the community know when it is happening and send out the forms as early as possible, with lots of promotion, long before families start their own Christmas shopping.
+It has also been noted that the prices of some toys within the catalogue are often more expensive than comparable toys found in department stores or online, although the range provided by the catalogues are often much broader.

 Toy Catalogue Fundraising Companies in Australia